How to install the LAMY Al-Star Pen Button Eraser Hack on the Remarkable 2

 There are a few LAMY Al-Star EMR pen Remarkable button hacks available, I use this GitHub repository as it only installs the LAMY eraser hack and nothing else.
 It’s also very easy to uninstall should you change your mind.

-These instructions are a major rewrite in 2022, as now you can install with just one SSH command.
+These instructions are a major rewrite in 2023 to support Remarkable OS 3.9.x, as now you can install with just one SSH command.

 1. Copy and paste this command into your SSH Terminal.